TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Introduction

 Despite these advances, multi‑turn RL remains brittle: per-turn rewards can be sparse or delayed, environments may be stochastic, and interaction horizons are often long.
 Under these conditions, naive rollout sampling, i.e., independently sampling full-length trajectories from the current policy, can leave advantage estimates at the mercy of low‑quality or unlucky rollouts.
-This can amplify variance, slow exploration, and precipitate mode collapse known as \emph{Echo Trap} \cite{wang2025ragenunderstandingselfevolutionllm}, where model performance abruptly declines during training due to spikes in gradients.
-Several works have tried addressing the brittleness in RL, e.g., via turn-level credit assignment \cite{wei2025reinforcingmultiturnreasoningllm} and rejection-sampling-style rollouts such as GFPO \cite{shrivastava2025samplethinklessgroup}, RAFT \cite{dong2023raftrewardrankedfinetuning}, and StarPO \cite{wang2025ragenunderstandingselfevolutionllm}.
+This can amplify variance, slow exploration, and precipitate mode collapse known as \emph{Echo Trap} \citep{wang2025ragenunderstandingselfevolutionllm}, where model performance abruptly declines during training due to spikes in gradients.
+Several works have tried addressing the brittleness in RL, e.g., via turn-level credit assignment \citep{wei2025reinforcingmultiturnreasoningllm} and rejection-sampling-style rollouts such as GFPO \citep{shrivastava2025samplethinklessgroup}, RAFT \citep{dong2023raftrewardrankedfinetuning}, and StarPO \citep{wang2025ragenunderstandingselfevolutionllm}.
 However, balancing exploration and exploitation, particularly in multi-turn environments, remains challenging.
 We provide an overview of related works in \refapp{app:appendix_related_works}.

-In this work, we ask the following fundamental question: \emph{If multi-turn RL is allowed a fixed but non‑trivial amount of additional compute at the trajectory rollout stage, how much can we improve the performance and stability of training?} Our answer is to move trajectory search from inference to training.
-Here, we draw inspiration from test‑time scaling methods for reasoning \cite{snell2024scalingllmtesttimecompute}, which have shown that spending additional compute budget to train-time search during RL can reliably improve solution quality at inference time.
-Specifically, we ask whether a similar compute‑for‑quality trade‑off is applicable to \emph{multi-turn RL training} by upgrading the per-turn rollout generator itself.
+In this work, we ask the following fundamental question: \emph{Given a fixed but non‑trivial amount of additional compute, how much can we improve the performance and stability of training if we restructure how rollout trajectories are generated?} Our answer is to move trajectory search from inference to training.
+Here, we draw inspiration from test-time scaling methods for reasoning \citep{snell2024scalingllmtesttimecompute}, which have shown that spending additional compute budget on search can reliably improve solution quality at inference time.
+Specifically, we ask whether a similar compute‑for‑quality trade‑off is applicable to multi-turn RL by upgrading the \emph{per-turn rollout generator} itself.